Welcome

 Me ka 'oia'i'o (Sincerely),

 David Keanu Sai, Ph.D.
-Candidate (Political Science)

-Chairman of the Council of Regency,
+Chairman of the Council of Regency

-Acting Minister of Interior
+Acting Minister of the Interior and Minister of Foreign Affairs ad interim

 Acting Council of Regency

-Email: interior@hawaiiankingdom.org
+Email:

 Welcome || Political History || System of Government || Constitution & Statutory Laws